timwright12/a11y-accordion/README.md

 ### ID

-Adding ad ID to `.accordion__content` make it a little easier for the JavaScript to hook up, but it's not required.
+Adding ad ID to `.accordion__content` makes it a little easier for the JavaScript to hook up, but it's not required.
 If no ID is set, the plugin will generate one.

 ### Classes